SOLUTIONS

 What do you need to use digital menu boards for restaurants

-If you don’t have menu board system already, then there are just a couple of things you’ll need to pick up before you can get started.
+If you don’t have a digital menu board system already, then there are just a couple of things you’ll need to pick up before you can get started.

 Digital signage systems have three main components: